1fmusic/jean_bartik_computing_symposium_rankin/README.md

 1. Install mini-conda.
 Link:  https://docs.conda.io/en/latest/miniconda.html#linux-installers

-•	Should be Python 3.6 or higher
+        Should be Python 3.6 or higher

 2. Pull Github repo.
 Link: https://github.com/1fmusic/jean_bartik_computing_symposium_rankin

         a)	If you have a github account, fork & clone the repo
         b)	If you don’t have a github account, download as zip:

 3. Start Anaconda Prompt (miniconda3)
-•	On Windows: Search for ‘anaconda’ in the ‘Search Windows’ bar
-•	On Mac: Open Terminal
+        On Windows: Search for ‘anaconda’ in the ‘Search Windows’ bar On Mac/Linux: Open Terminal

 4. Create an environment with .yml file
-•	Navigate inside the repo folder
+        Navigate inside the repo folder
-•	Execute conda env create -f environment.yml
+        `$ conda env create -f environment.yml`
-•	Execute conda activate jbcs2020
+        `$ conda activate jbcs2020`
+        `$ jupyter notebook`
+        A browser will open showing the directory tree.
+Click on the notebook you want to open.
-•	At end of session, conda deactivate
+        At end of session, `$ conda deactivate`

-# Ted Talk Topic Modeling

-Order of the files: (keep reading for descriptions)
+# Order of the files: (keep reading for descriptions)

 1. [environment.yml][3]
 2. [ted_clean_jbcs.ipynb][1]